BabylonJS/Documentation/content/resources/Manual/Maths_Make_Ribbons.md

   paths.push(path);
 }
 ```
-You immediatly get a set of different paths along the z-axis :  https://www.babylonjs-playground.com/#1HSC2O#8
+You immediately get a set of different paths along the z-axis :  https://www.babylonjs-playground.com/#1HSC2O#8
 So a more complex ribbon :  https://www.babylonjs-playground.com/#1HSC2O#9

 At last, if we change a bit _x_ and _z_ variation to scale the curve, we can get a nice parabolic shape :